-A denture is a removable device for missing teeth and surrounding tissues and can be taken out and put back in your mouth.
-While there is an adjustment period where you get used to your dentures, Trinity Dental Centers provides natural-looking and comfortable options to help support and improve your smile.
+Dentures are removable devices for missing teeth and surrounding tissues that can be taken out and put back in your mouth.
+While there is an adjustment period where you get used to them, Trinity Dental Centers provides natural-looking, comfortable options to help support and improve your smile.

-Depending on whether you need some or all of your teeth replaced, your Trinity Dental dentist will help you decide the best option regarding full or partial dentures.
+Trinity Dental offers both full and partial dentures for your upper and/ or lower jaw.
+Depending on whether you need just a few or all of your teeth replaced, your Trinity Dental Centers dentist will help you decide the best option regarding whether you will need a full or partial set.

-Made after the teeth have been removed and the gum tissue begins healing, a full denture is ready for installation in the mouth about two to three months after the teeth have been removed.
-A partial denture usually comprises of replacement teeth attached to a gum-colored plastic base, which is attached by a metal structure that holds the denture in place in the mouth.
-Partial dentures are typically used when one or more natural teeth exist in the upper or lower jaw.
+They will be made after your teeth have been removed and the gum tissue begins healing.
+A full denture is ready for installation in the mouth around two to three months after the teeth have been removed.
+A partial denture is usually made of replacement teeth attached to a gum-colored plastic base, which is attached to a metal structure that holds the device in place in the mouth.
+They are typically used when one or more natural teeth exist in the upper or lower jaw area.

-Any prosthetic device can feel uncomfortable during the initial weeks or months.
+Any prosthetic device can feel uncomfortable during the first few weeks or months.
 Eating certain foods and speaking may take a bit of practice.
 You may also experience increased saliva production or mouth sores.
-Our Trinity Dental team is with you every step of the way to ensure you are comfortable and adjusting to your new dentures.
-Patience and regularly wearing your dentures will also help the muscles of your cheeks and tongue to hold the dentures and allow your mouth to get used to their new helpers.
+Our Trinity Dental team will be with you every step of the way to ensure you are comfortable and adjusting to your new prosthetics.
+Patience and wearing them regularly will help the muscles of your cheeks and tongue learn to hold them in place and allow your mouth to get used to their new helpers.

 At Trinity Dental Centers, we are committed to restoring your teeth to a beautiful and functioning state.
 Our full and partial dentures are both excellent options that can get you to the smile of your dreams!